fw-dev/msp_portal/README.md

 ## Upgrading

 This section will describe steps to perform to upgrade from one version to another.

+## Known issues
+* FileWave Admin may be able to connect to incompatible version of FileWave Server.
+If FileWave Admin opens despite displaying the message about version incompatibility please close it.
+The possible results of interaction between incompatible versions of FileWave Admin and FileWave Server are undefined.

 ## Frequently Asked Questions (FAQ)
 Q: Why are we creating MSP Portal?